 The Avenida Paulista is closed to traffic on Sundays and holidays.
 The Paulistanos (people who live in São Paulo), flock to their most famous street to see and be seen.
 Who can blame them when there are so few options to spend time outside.
 The Avenida Paulista becomes a playground from Consolação to Paraíso.
 People ride bikes, walk their dogs, watch the performance of street artists, eat street food and buy handmade crafts.

 The Avenida Paulista is the symbol of São Paulo.
-It used to be the city’s financial centre.
+It used to be the city’s financial center.
 This title is shifting to the Avenida Brigadeiro Faria Lima with its brand new mirrored office buildings.
-To understand São Paulo you must go to Avenida Paulista.
+To understand São Paulo, you must go to Avenida Paulista.

 Casa das Rosas is a cultural center dedicated to poetry and literature.
 The admission is free.
 In the gardens, among the roses, there’s a charming outdoor cafe.
 This classic French style mansion is a refreshing sight amid modern skyscrapers in Avenida Paulista.